List of NCAA Division I non-football programs

 This is a list of NCAA Division I non-football programs – colleges and universities that are members of Division I of the National Collegiate Athletic Association but do not sponsor varsity football teams.
+There are 99 D–I non-football members as of the 2026–27 athletic year.
 Before 2006, these schools were officially designated as Division I–AAA.
 This list includes schools in the process of transitioning to Division I, but are not yet full D–I members.
 Some have had football teams in the past; some never have.

 Five Division I schools compete in sprint football, a variant governed separately from the NCAA that uses NCAA playing rules, but limits player weights to 178 lb.
 Four of them also field full-sized football teams; the only one that does not is Bellarmine, which is thus still considered "non-football" by the NCAA.